 The PPG are thrilled to announce that the Friends and Family Test team at the surgery (which is comprised of practice staff and members of the PPG) have won a NHS England National Award for the Friends and Family Test Survey Process.

-The award was presented to Michelle Coleman (General Manager) at the ceremony in Leeds on 17th March 2016 and was quickly presented to the Friends and Family Test (FFT) team:
+The award was presented to Michelle Coleman (Practice Manager) at the ceremony in Leeds on 17th March 2016 and was quickly presented to the Friends and Family Test (FFT) team:

 For more information about the award and to watch the video about why we won the award please click here